What is Emotionally Focused Therapy?

 This negative cycle of pursue and withdraw, who does what, is one of the first things we identify in therapy.
 The words “pursue” and “withdraw” are simply descriptive.
 One strategy isn’t better or worse than the other.
 Both are responses to the discomfort of feeling distant from a loved one.

 The problem couples have isn’t usually what they think it is.
-It isn’t his stressful job or her difficult parents.
+It isn’t one partner's stressful job or the other's difficult parents.
 The problem is how each responds when they feel distant.

 Emotions drive behavior and are a source of information/wisdom that we can access to transform the negative cycle.
 It’s called Emotionally Focused Therapy for a reason.